 Treating addiction may be one way to help homelessness at its core.
 If two-thirds of people who are homeless blame their situation on their addiction, then getting them adequate health care options and help for addiction seems like a logical step towards helping.

 There are grave connections between homelessness and addiction, but hope is not lost.
-Medical professionals at treatment centers understand the needs of their patients and of homeless addicts.
+Medical professionals at treatment centers understand the needs of their clients and of homeless addicts.
 Please call the Pacific Sands Recovery Center at 833 338 6962 for more information on how you can help a friend or family member in your life who has become homeless.